coleifer/huey/docs/consumer.rst

       which spend a lot of time waiting to read/write to a socket, will get a huge boost from using the greenlet worker model.
 Because greenlets are so cheap in terms of memory, you can easily run a large number of workers.
+      Note that all code that does **not** consist in waiting for a socket will be blocking and cannot be pre-empted.
+Understand the tradeoffs before jumping to use greenlets.
     * Anything else: use "thread".
 You get the benefits of pre-emptive multi-tasking without the overhead of multiple processes.
 A safe choice and the default.